-The Southern Indiana Young Forest Initiative, established by 11 partner organizations with a history of conservation leadership in the state, will address a lack of early successional habitat and corresponding declines in at-risk wildlife species.
+The Southern Indiana Young Forest Initiative (IDNR, Division of Forestry): Established by 11 partner organizations with a history of conservation leadership in the state, this project will address a lack of early successional habitat and corresponding declines in at-risk wildlife species.
 The Initiative will focus on 43 counties in southern Indiana that contain the majority of forested land and provide the best opportunities for incorporating early successional forest regeneration into a predominantly hardwood forest landscape characterized by advanced forest succession.
 Partners will promote and use Best Management Practices, ranging from species-specific silvicultural guidelines to generalized private landowner management recommendations that benefit young forest indicator species like American Woodcock and Ruffed Grouse.
 The project intends to work in similar fashion to successful young forest initiatives on the east coast and in Wisconsin and lays the groundwork for the establishment of an Ohio Valley Young Forest Initiative.

 2016 Funded Projects

-The Improving Working Lands for Monarch Butterflies Partnership will restore, manage and conserve wildlife habitat for monarch butterflies on agricultural and tribal lands using four main strategies: conservation planning and assessment; habitat improvement and best management practices; building an adequate seed supply for milkweed and nectar plants; and, enhancing organizational coordination and capacity.
+The Improving Working Lands for Monarch Butterflies Partnership (National Fish and Wildlife Foundation): This project will restore, manage and conserve wildlife habitat for monarch butterflies on agricultural and tribal lands using four main strategies: conservation planning and assessment; habitat improvement and best management practices; building an adequate seed supply for milkweed and nectar plants; and, enhancing organizational coordination and capacity.
 This project will contribute to national goals in terms of habitat and increasing the number of monarch butterflies.

 2014-2015 Funded Projects